kadekkurniawan/tailor-notes/README.md

-## This project is specifically fo tailor
+## This project is specifically designed fof tailor